alisw/AliPhysics/MUON/READMEmtrda.txt

 - Switch ON the electronics LV
 - Load Configuration via the MTS package
 - Enable FET pulse
-- Data taking (typically 100 events)
+- Data taking (typically 1000 events)
-- The DA computes the occupancy, if a channel is not responding in 80% of the case, it will be marked as dead
+- The DA computes the occupancy of the global input entries, if a channel is not responding in N% of the case (10% by default), it will be marked as dead
-- The DA update the local mask file accordingly and put it on the File Exchange Server
+- The DA updates the global mask file accordingly, adds the file to the data base and on the the File Exchange Server at the beginning of the next run.

 Then the SHUTTLE process the ASCII files and store the configuration on the OCDB

-This option is disable for the moment.

 \subsection da_ss2  DETECTOR_CALIBRATION_RUN (ped)